BlackDelga/Static_Node.js_and_Express-Site/README.md

 Set up the middleware to utilize static files like CSS Handle errors
 Set up a server to serve the project.

+If download my repo please run npm install to install all dependices and them run npm start.
+Happy Coding :)